You can use Tailscale with Kubernetes, you know

 Tailscale lets you add containers to your network as ephemeral nodes

-Ephemeral keys let you authenticate a device to your network, and give it an IPv6 address to allow you to easily access it.
-When the workload is torn down, the device is removed from your network.
-This is useful, if you’re, say, wanting to connect your build container to your internal package registry over Tailscale.
+Ephemeral keys let you authenticate a device to your network and when the workload is torn down, the device is removed from your network.
+This is useful if you want to, say, connect your build container to your internal package registry over Tailscale.

 Tailscale can run in a sidecar container alongside other workloads